JeremyRand/namecoin.org/_posts/2018-01-30-recent-reports-ransomware-using-namecoin-missing-real-story.md

 Ryan tried registering a `.onion` domain and `bleepingcomputer.malware` on DNSPod as well, but these were rejected as invalid TLD's.
 Ryan and I have no clue why `.bit` is on DNSPod's TLD whitelist while `.onion` isn't -- probably because a customer asked for it and DNSPod just doesn't care.

+Ryan isn't aware of any prior cases where a malware C&C was set up in a random free authoritative DNS provider such as DNSPod, with the DNS servers hardcoded in the malware.
+It's an interesting strategy for malware authors, since authoritative DNS providers usually don't bother to confirm domain name ownership.
+Entertainingly, Ryan found that DNSPod isn't verifying ownership of the email addresses used to register accounts either.

-So in conclusion: while this is a rather interesting case of a possible hilarious opsec fail by a ransomware author (which very well might get them arrested), the ransomware itself is fully irrelevant to Namecoin.
+So in conclusion: while this is a rather interesting case of a possible hilarious opsec fail by a ransomware author (which very well might get them arrested), and the strategy of using authoritative DNS hosting providers for malware C&C is fascinating as well, the ransomware itself is fully irrelevant to Namecoin.